jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 See BLT 3.15

 In this section we discuss features that may appear in the TP layer, also called **TAME categories** (tense, aspect, modality, evidentiality).
+In Dixon's terms, features appearing in the TP layer are called "categories associated with the clause", while features appearing in the CP layer (for example, Mood, or generative syntax's Force) are called "categories associated with the sentence".

 # General structure of noun phrases